rogererens/git-deploy/README.rst

 Basic usage involves cloning the remote working repo to the deploy target and all client nodes.
 When a client is ready to deploy 'start' is invoked to obtain a lock on the remote and 'sync' is called to push changes to the target.
-On completion th lock is removed.
+On completion the lock is removed.

-To start a new deployment issue a 'start' command:
+To start a new deployment, navigate to the working repo, issue a 'start' command:

     $ git deploy start [opts]

-At this point you are free to make commits to the project and when ready for deployment issue a 'sync' command:
+At this point you are free to make commits to the project and when ready for deployment issue a 'sync' command - or simply 'sync' if you're work is already complete but, be sure to rebase your local clone:

     $ git deploy sync [opts]